devalih/facebook-page-post-scraper/README.md

 Keep in mind that large pages such as CNN have *millions* of comments, so be careful! (scraping throughput is approximately 87k comments/hour)

+### Scrape Conversations Form Your Page

+The Page data scraper is implemented as a Python 2.7 script in `get_fb_conversations_from_fb_page.py`, fill in the [page_access_token](https://developers.facebook.com/tools/explorer/?method=GET&path=%3Cyourpage%3E%2Fposts&version=v2.8) and the Page ID of the Facebook Page you have access too and want to scrape at the beginning of the file.
+Then run the script by `cd` into the directory containing the script, then running `python get_fb_conversations_from_fb_page.py`.

+### Scrape Messages From Page conversations

+To scrape all the messages from the conversations, create a CSV using either of the above scripts, then run the `get_fb_messages_from_fb_page.py` script, specifying the Page as the `file_id`. and add page access_token [This might help](https://developers.facebook.com/tools/explorer/?method=GET&path=%3Cyourpage%3E%2Fposts&version=v2.8).

 ## Privacy

 This scraper can only scrape public Facebook data which is available to anyone, even those who are not logged into Facebook.
 No personally-identifiable data is collected in the Page variant; the Group variant does collect the name of the author of the post, but that data is also public to non-logged-in users.
 Additionally, the script only uses officially-documented Facebook API endpoints without circumventing any rate-limits.